calphool/TRS80MXS/README.md

 Build Notes
 ===========

+May 9, 2020

+Well, with the pandemic I've had a little time to work on the project some more.
+I haven't worked on the wifi board recently, but I decided to put together at least one piece of software that demonstrates the graphics/sound/gaming capabilities of the TRS80MXS.
+[Here's a little video of the Pac-Man clone.](https://www.youtube.com/watch?v=qCoKyEAExw0)  It's a work in progress, but it's at least starting to look like a playable game.

 January 1, 2020

 Well, we're in the new house, and semi-settled.
 Always a million things to do when you move to a new house.